Pylons/pyramid/docs/narr/traversal.rst

 Traversal Details
 -----------------

 :term:`Traversal` is dependent on information in a :term:`request` object.
 Every :term:`request` object contains URL path information in the ``PATH_INFO`` portion of the :term:`WSGI` environment.
-The ``PATH_INFO`` portion of the WSGI environment is the portion of a request's URL following the hostname and port number, but before any query string elements or fragment element.
+The ``PATH_INFO`` string is the portion of a request's URL following the hostname and port number, but before any query string elements or fragment element.
 For example the ``PATH_INFO`` portion of the URL ``http://example.com:8080/a/b/c?foo=1`` is ``/a/b/c``.